 Possessing excellent leadership qualities

 In order for your clients to trust you as a trainer, you need to display a confident manner that you know what you’re talking about and can lead them to success.
 When you speak to your clients you need to speak confidently.
 You are the expert and they are paying you for your expertise.
-If you come off as unsure of what you are talking about, you can bet that they will not be confident in achieving their goals as well.
-If you feel that you lack leadership qualities, take a class on public speaking so that you can build your own confidence.
-Trust me, it works!
+If you come off as unsure of what you are talking about or unconfident, you can bet that they will not be confident in achieving their goals as well.
+If you feel that you lack leadership qualities, take a class on public speaking so that you could build your own confidence.
+Trust me it works!

 You need to live a healthy lifestyle